 This easy tuna casserole with egg noodles was always one of my mom's go-to recipes when I was growing up...
 And I can totally see why.
 Tuna noodle casserole is quick to prep, tasty, and versatile!

-When I think of comfort food recipes from my childhood, this simple tuna casserole — made with canned peas, canned tuna fish, and cream of mushroom soup — is one of the very first that comes to mind!
+When I think of comfort food recipes from my childhood, this easy tuna casserole - made with canned peas, canned tuna fish, and cream of mushroom soup - is one of the very first that comes to mind!

 If I'm being completely honest, I have to tell you it wasn't one of my favorite dishes growing up.
 I mean, I didn't dislike it...